 The standard session fee is $150 for a 55 minute session.
 Not everyone is a good fit for telebehavioral health services.
 As such, the fee for the initial intake session ($150, 75 minutes in length) is waived for clients who complete the intake process and it is determined that 9-1-1 Recovers is not well-suited to the client’s needs.

 You may also seek reimbursement from your insurance provider.
 Many insurance companies reimburse up to a certain percentage for out-of-network services.
 For instance, BCBS of Illinois HMO reimburses at the rate of 50% for out-of-network telebehavioral health services.
 I have had clients use this option.
-To determine your level of coverage for out-of-network behavioral health services, call your insurance provider.
+To determine your level of coverage for out-of-network behavioral health services, including services with an out-of-state provider, call your insurance provider.
 If you have questions about other insurance carriers, please contact me.

 You are allowed to use an HSA to cover the services of a psychologist.
 To use your HSA, you typically need to receive authorization from a physician indicating that you need a psychologist to treat a specific condition.
 I am happy to work with your physician to provide a diagnosis code that is appropriate if you sign a release of information.
 You should keep the authorization from your physician to have available when you file taxes.